-The UV Flame Detector is designed to operate to Class 1 performance as defined in EN54: Part 10.
-The detector will, therefore, detect a flame of approximately 0.1m2 or a clear flame of 0.25m2 at 25m.
+The UV/IR Flame Detector is designed to operate to Class 1 performance as defined in EN54: Part 10.
+The detector will, therefore, detect a yellow flickering flame of approximately 0.1m or a clear flame of 0.25m at 25m.

-In fact, the UV Flame Detector will detect fires at distances of up to 40 metres, but the flame size at such distances needs to be proportionally greater in order to be sure of reliable detection.
-Thus the flame that can be detected at 25m, provided that its size is not less than 0.1m2, will have to be 0.4m2 in order to be detected at 40 metres.
+In fact, the flame detector will detect fires at distances of up to 40 metres, but the flame size at such distances needs to be proportionally greater in order to be sure of reliable detection.
+Thus the yellow flickering flame that can be detected at 25m, provided that its size is not less than 0.1m2, will have to be 0.4m2 in order to be detected at 40 metres.
 In a rectangular room the distance from the flame detector to the fire is calculated by the formula: